 .

-That this only works in iOS to create a shadow.
+This only works to create a shadow in iOS.
 To add shadows to a component in Android, see the official instructions here.

-Finally, let’s create the modal to display each selected product.
+Finally, let’s create a modal to display each selected product.
 Find the // paste renderSizes

 in the Home